kenika/grid-calendar-card/docs/adr/0001-forecast-data-source.md

 ## Consequences
 - Users on HA Cloud or with certain weather integrations still get a result via attributes or hourly aggregation.
-- Weather code lives in a separate addon file so we can iterate without shipping breaking changes in the main card.
+- Weather logic lives in the main bundle; updates require a new card release.

 ## Alternatives considered
 - Hard-depend on a single service/endpoint: rejected (too brittle).